Visiting Doolin is never an adventure on its own. It always follows by a trip to the Cliffs of Moher.

 READ NEXT: Forty Shades of Green: Ireland Photo Diary

-Things to Do when Visiting Doolin
+Things to Do while Visiting Doolin

 Explore the Cliffs of Moher